What is a Think Pond?

 Life-embedded learning.
 Taking advantage of the numerous learning opportunities afforded by books, media entities, technologies, community resources, and people in your sphere.
 Continually investigating what you know and what you think you know.
 Consciously developing and applying new skills, adapting existing knowledge and skills in new areas, and finding greater depth of meaning and significance in the people, environments, and experiences you encounter.

-Creative Solution Seeking.
+Solution Crafting.
 Looking at your life from different perspectives and seeking ways to synergize your assets and talents.
 Bringing an artistic sensibility, design thinking, and surprise into whatever you produce.
 Continually generating divergent ideas about how to look at and respond to circumstances, problems, challenges, opportunities, and desires–both individually and collaboratively.

 Entrepreneurial Experimentation.
 Thinking about and testing ways to carry your ideas and solutions forward into the marketplace for your profit, into the public sphere for the good of others and the enrichment of the culture, or just into a wider conversation for their continued development and enrichment.